precice/precice.github.io_old/10-workshop21.md

 Please use the [registration form](https://tagung.informatik-forum.org/preCICE2021/register) to register.

-For those that do not have access to funding, you can write an email to us and we will evaluate each case individually.
+For those that do not have access to funding to pay for the registration, you can write an email to us at precice2021@ipvs.uni-stuttgart.de, and we will evaluate each case individually.
 For selected cases we will supply a voucher to be used when registering that voids the required payment.

 ## Call for contributions